 Dr. Valerie Stone is Vice Chair for Diversity, Equity and Inclusion of the Department of Medicine at Brigham and Women’s Hospital (BWH).
 Dr. Stone is an academic general internist as well as an HIV/AIDS focused infectious disease specialist and a Professor of Medicine at Harvard Medical School.
 She received her medical degree from Yale University School of Medicine and did her residency in internal medicine at Case Western Reserve - University Hospitals of Cleveland.
 She completed a health services research fellowship at the Harvard T. H. Chan School of Public Health and BWH, and an infectious disease fellowship at the Boston University School of Medicine program.

-Dr. Rodriguez-Diaz is a community health educator by training and a sociobehavioral scientist with experiences in health promotion, health policy, human rights, and health diplomacy.
+Dr. Rodriguez-Diaz is a community health educator and a sociobehavioral scientist with experiences in health promotion, health policy, human rights, and health diplomacy.
 He has been working in the LGBT health field in Puerto Rico, United States of America, and the Caribbean for over 15 years and has collaborated in advocacy and research initiatives with governmental and non-governmental organizations.

 Nicholas Van Wagoner, MD PhD is currently an Associate Professor in the Department of Medicine, Division of Infectious Diseases and Assistant Dean for Students in the University Of Alabama School Of Medicine.
 His clinical responsibilities include care for persons living with HIV at the 1917 Clinic, a university affiliated clinic serving over 3,000 clients.
 He is also the Director of the Gender and Sexual Health Clinic at the University of Alabama at Birmingham.